 As a young adult, college design classes quickly increased my comfort with digital design tools, relatively late in the game.
 These tools opened up new possibilities for translating the art I envisioned into realized graphics that helped the people around me bring to fruition the ideas that energized them.

-Now, nearly a decade into my professional design career, I’ve found my sweet spot: partnering with people-oriented people who are working to make the world a more whole place—through products that improve people’s lives, messages that spark hope and healing, or music that moves the human spirit.
+Now, a decade into my professional design career, I’ve found my sweet spot: partnering with people-oriented people who are working to make the world a more whole place—through products that improve people’s lives, messages that spark hope and healing, or music that moves the human spirit.

 My analog roots, in both music and design, have given me an affinity for pre-digital typefaces and for the physical materiality of packaging: I care about how it feels to hold good art in your hands.
 It’s also given me an appreciation for slowing down and cultivating a healthy, balanced relationship with the noise of the digital world.